 Make the BBQ Water

 Essentially, the barbecue flavor of this cocktail is simply watered-down barbecue sauce.
-Rather than mixing a pasty sauce into the drink, we just want the essence of the sauce to add that signature flavor.
+Rather than mixing a pasty sauce into the drink, just the essence of the sauce is used to add that signature flavor.

 The BBQ water can be made in any quantity you desire.
 If you are just curious about the drink, it may be best to make just enough for one or two drinks.
 No matter how much you make, be sure to keep the sauce-to-water ratio equal.